iapyeh/GGeditor/docs/User Guide.rst

 ..
 Note::

-    A hyperlink will be opened in a new window(tab) if its url is of format “scheme://…”, such as http://, https://, etc.
+    A hyperlink will be opened in a new window(tab) if its URL is of format “scheme://…”, like http://, https://, etc.

 .. _h80352f65a46575c6a74721e3ddb6a: